Delegated Classification: Introduction

 Towards this, we begin with a conventional supervised classification setup, and impose economic structure by assuming that acquiring training examples is costly.
 We then conceptually ``split'' the conventional self-sufficient learner into two rational entities: a \emph{principal}, who controls the budget and is interested in maximizing predictive accuracy; and an \emph{agent}, who controls learning (in particular the training set) and is interested in maximizing profit.
 This allows us to model principal-agent relations as a Stackelberg game, in which the principal commits to a \emph{contract} $t$, determining \emph{a priori} the amount to be paid for every possible (stochastic) level of obtained accuracy.
 The agent best-responds to the contract by choosing the profit-maximizing number of samples $n$, and training the predictive model.\looseness=-1

 Under this setting, we study the algorithmic problem of designing an optimal contract.
 As is standard in economic analysis, we begin with the assumption that the principal has full information on the distribution of possible outcomes for each of the agent's possible actions.
 In our setting, actions correspond to the number of training samples, and outcomes to the empirical classifier accuracy; thus, the main object of interest for contract design in delegated learning settings is the \emph{learning curve}, which describes the (stochastic) performance of learning per sample size.
-Under certain plausible conditions on the learning curve, namely MLRP and a certain notion of convexity, our main result here is that optimal contracts are \emph{simple}, and in particular, take on the form of simple threshold functions.
+Under certain plausible conditions on the learning curve, namely MLRP and a certain notion of concavity, our main result here is that optimal contracts are \emph{simple}, and in particular, take on the form of simple threshold functions.
 Simple contracts are appealing because they are straightforward to understand and communicate; in our setting, they are also easy to compute, and we give a closed-form solution for the optimal threshold contract.
-Our results rely on establishing a novel connection between contracts and the renowned Neymon-Pearson lemma \citep{rigollet2015high}, which we view as our main theoretical contribution.
+Providing an interpretation of the closed-form solution, our findings establish a new connection between contracts and the renowned Neymon-Pearson lemma \citep{rigollet2015high}, which we consider as one of our central theoretical contributions.

 We then switch gears and turn to empirically studying the construction of contracts from partial information.
 In particular, we consider a setting where the principal can only estimate the learning curve from small available data (e.g., by bootstrapping on small $n$ and extrapolating).
 Using the recent LCDB dataset of learning curves \citep{mohr2022lcdb}, we show that threshold contracts generally perform well on estimated curves despite the inherent uncertainty.
 We also explore the role of different parameters of our setup, consider various tradeoffs in curve-fitting and contract design, and discuss limitations by pointing out certain failure modes to which contracts may be susceptible.